Reports

 Seattle Presbytery Exams Process (available online)

-2. Japanese Presbyterian/Byron Walker: Having received evidence that Certified Candidate Byron Walker has fulfilled the educational requirements of the Constitution of the Church, Be it Resolved, That Byron Walker proceed to ordination by an Administrative Commission designated by the Moderator, to serve as Associate Pastor at Japanese Presbyterian Church, upon successful examination by the Presbytery.
+2. Union Church/Jeff Fisher: Having received evidence that Certified Candidate Jeff Fisher has fulfilled the educational requirements of the Constitution of the Church, Be it Resolved, That Jeff Fisher proceed to ordination by an Administrative Commission designated by the Moderator, to serve as Temporary Associate Pastor at Union Church, upon successful examination by the Presbytery.

 b.
 When a motion to end the exam is approved by a 2/3rd vote, the candidate will exit; the presbytery will “discuss and discern,” and vote.